 Nigel van Zwanenberg, Chairman of the Durham Regatta commented, “I’m always amazed by just how many people contribute to making the regatta work so well – Army and Air cadets, Rowing club members, students from the University, members of the regatta from all walks of life, the umpires, and many more – and all are volunteers.
 We really are grateful to them and to all the competitors and supporters for making Durham regatta such a successful and friendly sporting event.”

 The origins of Durham Regatta are closely tied with the commemorations to honour the “glorious victory” at the Battle of Waterloo in 1815.
 There is some certainty that a parade of boats took place in the years preceding the founding of the regatta in 1834.
 There were firework displays and regatta balls at the City’s Assembly Rooms.
 Events also included ‘the firing of cannons’ and ‘ a substantial supper with a plentiful supply of strong ale and punch for the Waterloo men.’

-Next year we plan to commemorate the two hundredth anniversary of the Battle of Waterloo and Durham regatta’s special links with it.
-The search for the Waterloo men’ and their descendents will be a major project for the Regatta throughout the year … and when we find them we intend to repeat the hospitality offered to them in the 1830’s.
+This year will commemorate the two hundredth anniversary of the Battle of Waterloo and Durham regatta’s special links with it.
+The search for the Waterloo men’ and their descendents has been a major project for the Regatta throughout the year … and we intend to repeat the hospitality offered to them in the 1830’s.

 … so if you have a family story of a relative who survived Waterloo or the Peninsular war and mustered with ‘other brave fellows’ on the banks of the Wear to display their banner and fire off cannons each June – please let us know